jsbuzz/myriam-and-matyas/README.md

 Cute little place in the city, has a French vibe about it.
 Their food never disappoints.
 You can honestly eat anything, they are all high quality.
 My favourite is the Chicken Paprikash with a glass of red wine - they can recommend one that goes well with your dish.
 Also their Foie Gras as a starter is to die for. [ℹ️](https://goo.gl/maps/neN8PeSJpeRUUaCo8)

-### Little Budapest
-Such an amazing place, great for late dinner and cocktails.
-Great vibe, friendly service and five star food.
-Their Gulyas soup is a champ, but you can eat anything. [ℹ️](https://g.page/littlebudapestrestaurantpianobar?share)

 ### Vendiak
 Best Chicken soup (Husleves) in town!
 Great little place with outside seating available, chill and nice vibes. [ℹ️](https://g.page/Vendiak?share)